Just because Google’s Chrome browser thinks it knows what language you want to browse the web in, doesn’t mean it’s right.

-Step 3: Scroll to the bottom of the list of menu items and click “Advanced”.
+Step 3: Once you’re in the settings menu, scroll down to the bottom of the list and click on “Advanced” to display additional options.

 Step 4: Continue to scroll down until you see “Languages.”
 Click or tap on “Languages” or the downward arrow on the right to see display more options.

 Step 5: You can add a new language by clicking on “Add languages.”